What next for investors after global stock market rout? – DW – 08/06/2024

 US business daily The Wall Street Journal (WSJ) reported that investors had held over 180,000 contracts, betting on the yen weakening, worth $14 billion (€12.78 billion) at the beginning of July.
 Those positions had shrunk to $6 billion by last week, WSJ said, citing data from the US Commodity Futures Trading Commission.

 "The carry trade is a form of speculation.
-They tend to work well until they don't," Fatas said, expressing his surprise that some investors "cannot even absorb a 0.25% interest rate."
+They tend to work well until they don't," said INSEAD economist Fatas, expressing his surprise that some investors "cannot even absorb a 0.25% interest rate."

 Despite traders unwinding their positions, Fatas is confident that the Japanese economy is strengthening.
 Second-quarter GDP is expected to come in at 2.1%, a survey of economists polled by Reuters news agency found.
 In the previous quarter, the economy shrank by 1.8%, according to revised government data.